AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 a dereference of the name provides a constant view [redundant: , even if the object is of an access-to-variable type].

-In the Moved or Borrowed states, the name is unusable for either reading or writing.
-[Redundant: In the Borrowed state, ownership of the object (and the associated permission to read from and possibly write to that object) has been temporarily transfered to a borrower, so it will sometimes be possible to refer to the object in question via the borrower.]
+In the Moved state, the name is unusable for either reading or writing.

+In the Borrowed state, the name is unusable for writing, observing and borrowing (see below).

 A name that denotes a managed object has an initial ownership state of Unrestricted unless otherwise specified.